garzo94/Desktop-app-managment-production/README.md

 You can see a video demo [Here](https://www.youtube.com/watch?v=iYbKWx1_Wao&t=2s)

 ## Running in your computer:
-⋅⋅* You need Windows opering system.
+* You need Windows opering system.
-⋅⋅* Download this repository
+* Download this repository.
-⋅⋅* click on main.exe file to run it
+* click on main.exe file to run it.

-You can watch [Here]https://www.youtube.com/watch?v=9X83dqZd5uU&t=6s) a spanish video tutorial how to use the application.
+You can watch [Here](https://www.youtube.com/watch?v=9X83dqZd5uU&t=6s) a spanish video tutorial how to use the application.